Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Determinant of cohomology and Deligne pairings

 so that Deligne pairings lift the natural push-forward operation on the right-hand side to the level of line bundles.

-In the main body of the present paper, a version of these results in the possibly non-noetherian setting of models over the valuation ring of a complete non-Archimedean field is required, and the purpose of this appendix is to summarize the results leading to this generalization.
-In order to keep the treatment uniform, we shall say in this appendix that a scheme $X$ is \emph{admissible} if either \begin{itemize} \item[(i)] $X$ is locally noetherian, or \item[(ii)] $X$ is locally finitely presented over the valuation ring $K^\circ$ of some complete non-Archimedean field $K$. \end{itemize}
+In the main body of the present paper, a version of these results in the possibly non-Noetherian setting of models over the valuation ring of a complete non-Archimedean field is required.
+The purpose of this appendix is to summarize the results leading to a generalization of the above results for arbitrary schemes.